-The mineral development or exploration activities of the Corporation are subject to various laws governing prospecting, development, production, taxes, labour standards and occupational health, mine safety, toxic substances, and other matters.
+The mineral development or exploration activities of San Lorenzo are subject to various laws governing prospecting, development, production, taxes, labour standards and occupational health, mine safety, toxic substances and other matters.
 Mining and exploration activities are also subject to various laws and regulations relating to protection of the environment.
 Although the Corporation believes that its activities are currently carried out in accordance with all applicable rules and regulations, no assurance can be given that new rules and regulations will not be enacted or that existing rules and regulations will not be applied in a manner that could limit or curtail production or development.
-Amendments to current laws and regulations governing the operations and activities of the Corporation or more stringent implementation thereof could have a material adverse effect on the business, financial condition and results of operations.
+Amendments to current laws and regulations governing the operations and activities of San Lorenzo or more stringent implementation thereof could have a material adverse effect on the business, financial condition and results of operations of the Corporation.